siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Gravity as Refraction.md

 also not a neglected higher multipole tail of the scalar mass-potential: any finite compact scalar multipole decays too quickly to sustain a flat outer curve.
 The galactic excess belongs instead to the surviving directional second moment of organized transport, which a monopole reduction throws away.
+The observed baryonic profile is still kept; what changes is its scalar-only dynamical reading.

 ## Refraction by the mass-potential